 “We are taking action to raise awareness and prevent scammers from harming Americans,” said Commissioner Saul.
 “I am deeply troubled that our country has not been able to stop these crooks from deceiving some of the most vulnerable members of our society.”

-Inspector General Ennis and Commissioner Saul encourage the public to use the new online form to report Social Security phone scams including robocalls and live callers, as well as email, text, and in-person scams.
-The form allows people to create a unique Personal Identification Number (PIN), so if the OIG contacts a person about their report, they will know the call is legitimate.
+Inspector General Ennis and Commissioner Saul encourage the public to use the new online form to report Social Security phone scams including robocall or texts and live call or texters, as well as email, text, and in-person scams.
+The form allows people to create a unique Personal Identification Number (PIN), so if the OIG contacts a person about their report, they will know the call or text is legitimate.

 “Awareness is our best hope to thwart the scammers,” said Inspector General Ennis.
-“Tell your friends and family about them and report them to us when you receive them, but most importantly, just hang up and ignore the calls.”
+“Tell your friends and family about them and report them to us when you receive them, but most importantly, just hang up and ignore the call or texts.”

 Social Security will not:

 - Tell you that your Social Security number has been suspended.

 - Contact you to demand an immediate payment.